First aid for acute back pain

 Painkillers are drugs and should be avoided if you can and may often serve only to ‘remove the warning bulb from the dashboard’ rather than solve the problem.
-They should not be a long-term solution for most people as side effects are common and significant, particularly for the stomach and intestinal organs.
+They should not be a long-term solution for most people.
+Side effects are common and significant, particularly for the stomach and intestinal organs with NSAIDs.
 However, if you really need them then take them as recommended on the packet – but never more than the recommended dose.
 Read the instructions to make sure the tablets are suitable for you or ask your pharmacist for advice.
 If you still need painkillers after a week or so, you should consult your doctor.

-Muscle tension is very painful but is sometimes your body’s way of protecting the spine and acting like a splint or scaffolding to stop you injuring yourself even more.
-Don’t go overboard on relaxing these muscles as this may allow your back to move more than your body really wants and you may cause more injury.
-This would be like kicking the scaffolding away from a building before it’s completed.
+Muscle tension or spasm can be very painful..
+However, it is often your body’s way of protecting the spine as the muscles are acting like a splint or scaffolding to stop you injuring yourself even more.
+So, don’t go overboard on relaxing these muscles as this may allow your back to move more than your body really wants and you may cause more injury.
+Massage and hot baths act like kicking scaffolding away from a building before it’s completed.
 This can lead to collapse and in your case extending the injury time.
 As soon as your body is ready it’ll reduce the muscle spasm under control and then you can come and see our sports injury expert for some treatment.

 Bed rest or exercise?